 Getting a box from Air France and then getting it to check-in would be interminable, so I decided to take care of it the evening before and then crash at the airport to beat the early morning rush.
 Luckily Air France hadn’t run out of boxes.
 For a mere 5.92 euros I had a nice large box, the last of my minor worries.
 I had been concerned about a strike canceling my train from Pau the day before, knowing the French can go on strike on a moment’s notice.
-I was lucky my train came into Austerliz Station as the train later in the day to the Montparnasse Station in Paris was cancelled due to a fire at the Station, forcing some Tour followers to scramble for alternate transportation.
+I was lucky my train came into Austerliz Station, as the train later in the day to the Montparnasse Station in Paris was cancelled due to a fire at the Station, forcing some Tour followers to scramble for alternate transportation.

-The only drawback of going to the airport early was that I had no success in finding a television to watch the peloton’s procession or the sprint.
+The only drawback of going to the airport early was that I had no success in finding a television to watch the peloton’s procession and its climatic sprint.
 If I hadn’t eagerly boxed my bike, I could have pedaled to a nearby Sheraton Hotel.
 Another option was splurging on membership in the Air France VIP Club to gain access to its lounge, but having seen the final stage on the Champs Élysées many, many times, seeing it again was no necessity, especially with the diluted sprint field.
 If it had been a showdown between the Top Guns, I might have been tempted.
 Instead I turned to the trusty iPad for the written transmission of the uneventful proceedings that I could easily picture in my mind’s eye.

 It was fitting that Norwegians finished first and fourth, rewarding this strong fandom, just as the Colombians were rewarded with Gaviria‘s and Quintana’s wins earlier in The Race.
-Alexander Kristoff claimed his third career in Tour stage win, four years since his last, handily beating John Degenkolb, who won the cobbles stage.
+Alexander Kristoff claimed his third career Tour stage win, four years since his last, handily beating John Degenkolb, who won the cobbles stage.
 Third place went to Arnaud Demare, who had earlier claimed a win for France.
 Edwald Boasson Hagen, who at one time rode for Sky, was the other Norwegian in the mix.

 Even if I had found a television there is no guarantee I would have been able to see Thomas and Froome sharing the podium, as in year’s past once the sprint has been completed the television is often switched to a soccer game.
 But I do look forward to seeing the photos of the two.
 Froome won’t be grimacing as Fignon was on that 1989 podium when LeMond beat him by eight seconds, overcoming a fifty second deficit on the final stage—a time trial that started in Versailles.
 Froome will no doubt look as happy as a proud older brother for his friend’s victory.